adudu21isme/rbxrulebreakers/README.md

 **Terminated users are likely to be removed from the list.
 If a user was terminated but has been unterminated and was in the list, you can request for them to be readded.**

+# Quick FAQ
+Q: "You're adding everyone onto the list!"

+A: We do not "add everyone" onto the list, we only add users which have exploited in roblox games, ERP'ed or do terrible actions.
+We have responsible individuals reviewing reports and such.
+Users are flagged for review if they are friends with any bad account on the list.
+If you really do not trust such a list, you are not forced to use it.
+-
+Q: "What is this for?"

+A: To prevent individuals that can harm your playberbase or such from playing your games.

 # General information
 This is a list with UserId(s), Roblox UserId(s) are PUBLIC INFORMATION.